ProvTools/prov-cpl/bindings/java/README.txt

   3. Limitations
 ------------------

-The bindings have been tested mainly on OS X.
+The bindings have been tested on OS X and Linux.
-They have not been thoroughly tested on Linux.

   4. Design